truenas/documentation/content/SCALETutorials/Shares/SMB/AddSMBHomeShare.md

 - smb
 ---

+{{< hint type=important title="Legacy Feature" >}}
+SMB Home Shares are provided as a legacy feature for organizations looking to maintain existing SMB configurations.
+They are not recommended for new deployments.

+Future TrueNAS SCALE releases can introduce instability or require configuration changes affecting this legacy feature.
+{{< /hint >}}

 ## Setting Up SMB Home Shares
 TrueNAS offers the **Use as Home Share** option, found in the **Add SMB** and **Edit SMB** screen **Advanced Options** settings in the **Other Options** section, for organizations or SMEs that want to use a single SMB share to provide a personal directory to every user account.